 Why and how to build an emergency fund on a low income.

-are important.
+Both the questions Why you need an emergency fund and how to build an emergency fund on a low income, are important.
 As with everything else in your life, WHY should be clear to you then HOW becomes easy.

 Disclaimer: This post may contain affiliate links which means if you click the link and sign up, I may get compensated with no extra cost to you.
 For full disclosure, read here.

 Find tips on how to build an emergency fund on low income

 I really never thought of Emergency fund a few years ago.
 But as soon as I came to know about an emergency fund, I started building up.
 Every dollar and every penny I get from my side hustles, I put it into my emergency fund.
 And I am happy that I did it while not working on any traditional job.

 There is always a debate whether you should tackle your debt first or you should start building your saving account.
 It really depends on the type of debt you have.
 I am personally averse to credit card debt and I never had this kind of debt.
 But I have seen many of my friends who have loads of credit card debts and whenever we talk about the emergency fund or savings, they start whining about their bad debt.
 My situation, in this case, is a bit different.
 I think you should start tackling debt as well as build savings simultaneously.
 Making a goal for everything is important.
 Squeeze small amounts of money and build your emergency fund with that amount.

 If you love shopping, you can save from shopping with cashback.
 Ebates helps you to save on your cashback.

 Sign up with Ebates to get your bonus $10 from Ebates??

 I have become so conservative regarding money that I am saving each and every dollar I get.
 We are living on one income.
 But if required, I can support my family for two months with an emergency fund.
 It also depends on what kind of situation you are in.